 However, not everyone can and should switch to contacts.
 For some, the idea of touching their own eyeballs on a daily basis simply isn't something they want to do, and for others there are medical and physical issues to contend with.
 You shouldn't wear contact lenses, for example, if you have dry-eye syndrome.
 For many, the shape of their eyes won't allow for the safe insertion of contact lenses, and for another set of people, they will simply be allergic to the disinfecting solution used to clean the lens.

 While contacts are great for millions of Americans, and used on a daily basis, they simply aren't an option for many glasses-wearers, who need to stick to shopping for the best eyeglasses online.
-Here are some of the most common reasons why you shouldn't wear contact lenses, while our feature on can you sleep with contacts in covers any nap-time questions you may have about lenses.
+Below are some of the most common reasons why you shouldn't wear contact lenses, while our feature on can you sleep with contacts in covers any nap-time questions you may have about lenses.